rbrunge/dotnet-logging/README.md

 ## 03 Web Api logging to app insights (no serilog)

 ## 04 Web Api logging to app insights using serilog

+## 05 Web Api logging to app insights using open telemetry

+## 06 Umbraco with serilog and app insight (Open telemetry?)